MatthewDarnell/RedisBigNum/README.md

 Then simply run: `$ make`

-This will output `bignum.so` which can then be loaded into redis.
+This will output `bignumber.so` which can then be loaded into redis.